circleorange/React-Movie-App/README.md

 URL: https://react-movie-app-git-master-circleorange.vercel.app/

 ## Additional Information
-+ Data is displayed in relevant order, e.g. on Movie Details View > Cast section, actors are listed based on their popularity rating.
++ Data is displayed in relevant order, e.g. on Movie Detail

+When uploaded to github, the images are not showing on the README pageils View > Cast section, actors are listed based on their popularity rating.
 Similar approach is applied to movies listed in Known For section with most popular movies listed in descending order.